An-20/rdb-web/content/Physics/Waves.md

 - **Frequency** is the number of complete waves passing a given point per second (in $\text{Hz}$).
 - **Time period** is the time taken for a complete wave cycle to pass through a point.
 This is the reciprocal of frequency.
 - **Phase** of a wave refers to the stage of the wave cycle.
 Two waves are in phase when they have $0\,\text{rad}$ phase difference.
 They are in antiphase when they have $\pi\,\text{rad}$ phase difference.
-- **Coherence** is where coherent waves have the same frequency and constant phase difference.
+- **Coherence** is where waves have the same frequency and a constant phase difference.
 - **Path difference** is the difference between the distance travelled by two waves when they meet.
 A path difference of $n\lambda$ produces waves meeting in phase, while a path difference of $(n + \frac{1}{2})\lambda$ produces waves meeting in antiphase.

 ## Standing waves